gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 #### Choosing the best number of segments (stability) {#exercise:lineDetector2}

-Create a graph, ploting on the y-axis $(d, \phi)$ against time on the x-axis for each of the loops from the previously recorded ROS bags.
+Create a graph, ploting on the y-axis $(d, \phi)$ against time on the x-axis for each of the loops from the previously recorded rosbags.

 <end/>